-Children will have the opportunity to express their views as part of an on-going cycle of activities planned for PSHCE.
+Children will have the opportunity to express their views as part of an on-going cycle of activities planned for Learning for Life.
 The policy will be reviewed every year and the working group will include parents, governors, staff and pupils.

 This policy is to be read in conjunction with the school's Behaviour for Learning Policy, SEND Policy and e-Safety Policy.
-It should also be read in conjunction with the Grove Primary School Code of Conduct to reflect that fact that bullying in the workplace will not be tolerated and that all adults in school must lead by example.
+It should also be read in conjunction with the The GroveSchool Code of Conduct to reflect that fact that bullying in the workplace will not be tolerated and that all adults in school must lead by example.